justinhchae/stocks/README.md

 ## Facebook Prophet Methodology

-* Parse data for each trading day into time-index sizes of 15, starting at 9 am and end at 4 pm.
+* Parse data for each trading day into time-index sizes of 15, starting at 9 am and ending at 4 pm.

 * Example: train on data for from 09:00 to 09:14 and predict the value at 09:15.